Female infanticide in India: Repression by colonial authorities

 The passing of the Female Infanticide Prevention Act, 1870 made the practice illegal in the British Indian regions of Punjab and the North-Western Provinces.
 The Governor-General of India had the authority to expand the Act to other regions at his discretion.

+After the passing of the act, colonial administrators became reluctant to report infanticide.
+Colonial authorities considered that they had identified the problem, and successfully solved it.
+In reality, infanticide had become a custom.